dani-coffee/cybersecurity-notes/tryhackme/Networking.md

 • `Network address` - The portion of an IP address used to identify the network segment (consists of the most significant bits)

 • `Host address` - The portion of an IP address that  used to identify devices within a network (consists of the least significant bits)

+• `packet` - A unit of data at the Network Layer.It contains logical addressing information, such as IP addresses (source and destination).It's typically created by protocols like IP.A packet using IP will have a set of headers like the TTL(time to leave,to not let a packet being sent endlessly if it never reaches the distination),or the checksum to check the correctness of the message ,source IP and destination IP

+• `frame` - A unit of data at the Data Link Layer .It encapsulates a packet and adds additional information like:MAC addresses (source and destination),Error-checking bits (e.g. CRC), etc.It's used for physical transmission over the medium (like Ethernet or Wi-Fi)

+• `A connection between devices` - It consists of messages:SYN ( initial message sent by the client),SYN/ACK (acknowledge) sent by the receiver to acknowledge the synchronisation attempt,ACK - The acknowledgement packet can be used by either the client or server to acknowledge that a series of messages/packets have been successfully received,DATA-data (such as bytes of a file) is sent via the "DATA" message,FIN-close a connection,RST- this packet abruptly ends all communication

+• `The-three-way-handshake` - a process that establishes a connection between both devices that wish to communicate.It consists of the messages SYN,SYN/ACK and ACK(in order)

+• `End of an TCP connection` - consists of the messages FIN,ACK,FIN,ACK(ir order)

+• I might use non-standard ports for development, testing, permissions, or running multiple apps ,i just need to add `:` for example https://example.com:1234 (using 1234 instead of the default port of https which is 443),if i were to use the standard one so i simply write https://example.com